NATIONAL DAY OF MOURNING

-Since 1970, an annual march and rally organized by United Americans Indians of New England takes place on the fourth Thursday in November, the same day as Thanksgiving.
+Since 1970, an annual march and rally organized by United Americans Indians of New England take place on the fourth Thursday in November, the same day as Thanksgiving.
 They honor Native ancestors while educating the American public.
-While the event coincides with a similar protest, Unthanksgiving Day, held on the West Coast, the two events are unrelated.
+While the event coincides with a similar protest, Unthanksgiving Day held on the West Coast, the two events are unrelated.

 24 November 2022

 23 November 2023

 28 November 2024

 26 November 2026